 Getting Down to the Purpose of Rubrics

 Much like the “No Brown M&M’s” request, a rubric is a scoring tool that creates a shared understanding of quality and expectation.
-Rubrics are powerful value indicators that serve as a contract and include all the details learners should demonstrate in their performances.
+Rubrics are powerful value indicators that serve as a contract and include all the details that a learner should demonstrate in their performances.
 Rubrics apply to any level of learning.
 Consequently, while lower-level rubrics may be more definitive with particular evaluation criteria, higher-level assessment rubrics can be less concrete and more open-ended to serve the needs of the learner.

 Moreover, rubrics allow the instructor to not only teach effectively online but efficiently grade by setting and defining criteria that are fair and clear.
 Above all, quality Rubrics help both instructor and student share a unified and transparent understanding of evaluation processes.